brian1917/workload-identifier/README.md

 ```

 ## Input CSV File
 The tool requires an input CSV with information on how to match IP addresses from observed traffic to unmanaged workloads.
-The repository includes a default CSV that is suggested to be used as a starting point.
+The repository includes a default CSV (`workload-identifier-default.csv`) that is suggested to be used as a starting point.
 Add to it as needed.
 * **name** - name of the service being identified (e.g., domain controller, LDAP, etc.)
-* **provider** - 1 if the workload is a provider or 0 if it is a consumer.
+* **provider** - 1 if the workload to be identified will be on the provider side of traffic and 0 if it will be consumer.
 For example, a Domain Controllers will be the provider of observed traffic.
-McAfee workloads will be the consumer on traffic over port 8081.
+McAfee will be the consumer on traffic over port 8081.
 * **required_ports** - list of ports that _must_ be observed to be considered a match.
 Separate ports by a space. *_Ranges are not allowed_*.
 * **optional_ports** - list of ports that some must be observed to be considered a match.
 Separate ports by a space.
 Ranges are allowed and should be written as 49152-65535 with no spaces. *_A match in a range only counts once_*.
-For example, if a range is given as 100-200 and traffic is observed on 101 and 102, it counted as 1 optional match.
+For example, if a range is given as 100-200 and traffic is observed on 101 and 102, it is counted as 1 optional match.
 This avoids situations like a server matching as a domain controller because several high end ports were identified.
 * **num_optional_ports** - number of optional ports that must be matched.
 * **num_flows** - number of flows that must be observed on required ports and optional ports.
 Flows observed in port ranges do not count toward this requirement.
 * **processes** - list of optional provider processes (e.g., macmnsvc.exe) used to identify the workload.